 7. No Foreign Transaction Fees

-If you decide to apply for Chase Sapphire Preferred, thanks again for using my TRAVEL CREDIT CARDS linkin the main menu above or the Compare Credit Cards link below!
+If you decide to apply for Chase Sapphire Preferred, thanks again for using the links within this post or the CREDIT CARDS link in the main menu above!